Kingaroy

 Kingaroy has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified a total of 14 projects likely to affect the region.
-Notable initiatives include South Burnett Renewable Energy Hub, Broadway Hotel Redevelopment, Kingaroy Youth Park Redevelopment: Stage 1, and New Kingaroy Shopping Complex.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 14 projects that could impact this region.
+Key projects include South Burnett Renewable Energy Hub, Broadway Hotel Redevelopment, Kingaroy Youth Park Redevelopment: Stage 1, and New Kingaroy Shopping Complex.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.